tarwn/lessthandot-hugo/blogs/content/posts/2009-05-07-microsoft-enterprise-developer-conferenc.md

   - ssds

 ---
 This is the second time that I went to the Enterprise Developer Conference.
 Due to the downturn Microsoft merged the financial and health/live sciences conferences into one.
-Last years main focus was High Computing, this years main focus was……tada…..drumroll…..Cloud Computing.
+Last years main focus was High Computing, this years main focus was......tada.....drumroll.....Cloud Computing.
 No big surprise of course.
 There were always 5 sessions at the same time so I can only report on the ones that I attended.
 The SQL Server Data Services session was in my opinion the best one but then again I am biased.
 You can actually watch all the session at the following site [entdevcon.com][1] Right now only the day 1 sessions are up there

 **The Keynote**